F. S. Oliver: Later years and death

 Following World War I, Oliver reduced his political activities, though he remained a member of the Round Table and continued writing books and essays.
 He was particularly disappointed by the political settlement reached with Ireland, which ran counter to his desire for a federalized system for Britain and Ireland.
 In 1916 he bought a house at Edgerston near Jedburgh and in 1926 he retired from Debenhams.
 In 1928 he bought Queen Mary's House in Jedburgh which he gave to the town.
 Katharine Augusta Oliver opened the house in 1930.
-Oliver died on 3 June 1934 at Edgerston and was buried in the local churchyard.
+Oliver died on 3 June 1934 at Edgerston aged 70 and was buried in the local churchyard.